veqryn/cidr-ip-trie/README.md

 The CIDR Trie type provides lookups that range from 10-50x faster than using a TreeMap, and 100-500x faster than using sorted list (but at a cost of using around 20-30% more memory than a TreeMap).
 The Trie scales much better, getting faster and using less memory in comparison with a TreeMap the more CIDR's are added to it (tested with one hundred million unique CIDR's).
+For added flexibility, the Trie interface also extends the Map interface.

 ## Releases